jeluard/hipo/README.md

 `create-for-update` extends `create` by also returning a function that performs DOM reconciliation based on a new hiccup representation.

+`create-for-update` can be called in 2 different ways:

+As a 1 arity function: the argument is then expected to be a valid hiccup representation.
+It then returns a reconciliation function accepting another hiccup vector.

+As a 2 arity function: the first argument is then expected to be a function and the second a payload.
+The hiccup representation is the result of calling the function with the payload as unique argument.
+It then returns a reconciliation function accepting another payload as argument.

+This second variant is more convenient as components usually keep their general shape across time.

 ```clojure
 (let [[el f] (hipo/create-for-update [:div#id.class [:span "1"]])]
   (.appendChild js/document.body el)